BobbleLaw/bobblelaw.github.io/content/posts/notes-on-vio.md

 ---
-title: Notes on VIO - MSCKF Part I
+title: Notes on VIO
-description:
+description: Random notes and ideas of VIO.
 toc: false
 authors:
   - host